Submitting Jobs

 python3 process_data.py $SLURM_ARRAY_TASK_ID

-In the context of SLURM job submission scripts, %A and %a are special placeholders used within directives like –output and –error to dynamically generate filenames based on the job's array ID and the individual task ID within the array.
+In the context of Slurm job submission scripts, %A and %a are special placeholders used within directives like –output and –error to dynamically generate filenames based on the job's array ID and the individual task ID within the array.
 Here's what each placeholder represents:

-• %A: This placeholder is replaced by the SLURM job array's ID.
+• %A: This placeholder is replaced by the Slurm job array's ID.
 The job array ID is a unique identifier assigned by SLURM to the entire array job at the time of submission.
 It helps you group and identify all tasks belonging to the same array job.

 • %a: This placeholder is substituted with the specific task ID within the job array.
 Since an array job consists of multiple tasks, each with a unique task ID (determined by the --array option when the job is submitted), %a allows you to create distinct output or error files for each task, making it easier to troubleshoot and analyze the results of individual tasks.